MetOffice/fab/docs/source/advanced_config.rst

 If you are running many builds from the same source, you may wish to grab your repo in a separate script and call it less frequently.
 In this case your grab script might only contain a single step.
-You could import your grab config to find out where it put the source.
+You could import your grab configuration to find out where it put the source.

 .. code-block::
     :caption: my_grab.py